You need to keep your business going for your own benefit as well as that of your workers and the local and larger economy.

 On February 29, Washington, the first state to suffer a COVID19 outbreak resulting in death, declared a state of emergency.
 On 5 March, the state of California declared a state of emergency due to the COVID19 pandemic.
 On 11 March, the World Health Organization (WHO) declared it a pandemic.
 On March 13, President Trump issued a national emergency declaration.

 Employers might argue that COVID19 was not a recognized hazard in their workplace at a certain date.
-While the rate of infection of COVID-19 is varied across the country, we have now certainly reached a saturation point in terms of awareness of the dangers the virus can pose.
+While the rate of infection of COVID-19 varies across the country, we have now certainly reached a saturation point in terms of awareness of the dangers the virus can pose.

 As businesses begin to invite their workforces back to the office under loosening governmental restrictions, they must carefully determine how to do that in a way that protects their employees and the business.